cqlanus/wikiweb/README.md

 * In your Chrome browser, head to chrome://extensions/ and enable "Developer Mode"
 * Click 'Load unpacked extension' and choose the ChromeExtension directory
 * You should now see the WikiWeb toolbar icon
+* Any changes to chromeExtension/js/background.js will require a reload of the extension in the browser
+* We use Google OAuth to authenticate users, so this app requires you to log into Chrome to authenticate

 ## start developing
 * fork the repo